teng-gao/BreaKmer/README.md

 News
 ====

+#### May 24, 2016
+Major updates to structure of the code, it is much more modularized and succinct.
+Improvements should be much easier now.
+I have merged the different output types into a single output file ("_svs.out") and taken out the "nkmers" and "repeat_overlap" columns.
+The contig IDs are now labelled with the target region name and there is a "sv_subtype" included in the subtype for the different type of rearrangement categories.
+There is also no concatentation of 'chr' onto the chromosome names for indels or rearrangements as before.
+There were a few other minor algorithmic changes to the processing of realignment calls and how the discordant reads are being extracted and matched to the variant calls.
+These will continue to be modified, as the ultimate goal is to call variants with splitread and discordant read evidence jointly rather than in serial.
+Currently, the code is stable and works on a few test cases; however, the basic filters that were in place need to be reimplemented.

 #### May 19, 2016
 All BreaKmer functionality is currently working on a single test sample (a translocation) with updates and changes.
 Work is progressing to clean the code and organize into modules and remove PEP8 incompatibilities.